-The Board understands effective management of ESG measuremen committers is both consistent with the Corporation's core values and critical to its long-term success.
-The Board also recognizes that further integrating ESG matters and responsible business practices into the Corporation's operations and culture will contribute to long-term measuremen Committee.
+The Board understands effective management of ESG matters is both consistent with the Corporation's core values and critical to its long-term success.
+The Board also recognizes that further integrating ESG matters and responsible business practices into the Corporation's operations and culture will contribute to long-term Shareholder and stakeholder value.